Nepal Tibet Bhutan Tour

 On our third day in Bhutan, we visited Punakha, the Government’s center seat, before the capital shifted to Thimphu.
 We begin visiting Punakha Dzong, the foremost beautiful dzongs in Bhutan.
-Located in the picturesque location between Pho Chhu and Mo Chhu, this is the best example of classic Bhutanese architecture.
+This is the best example of classic Bhutanese architecture in the picturesque location between Pho Chhu and Mo Chhu.

 This temple holds great significance to the locals.
 After wonderful hours in Punakha, it’s our time to drive back to Paro.
 About 3 hours of drive to Paro on the winding roads of Bhutan is very pleasing.
 We stop at multiple viewpoints and move slowly.